eBook Sale Amazon

 More Backpacking Tips

 Dehydrating chicken is much easier than you’d think.
 It can also be more flavorful than beef, and you can add it to any meal recipe, too.
 You only have to cut, marinate, and then leave it dry while you prepare for your trip.
+Always store your dehydrated chicken in an air tight container to keep it fresh and prevent moisture from spoiling it.

 Want more backpacking food ideas?
 Read this hiker’s guide to the best backpacking foods!